-Our executive compensation program currently consists of three principal elements: base salaries, annual incentive compensation and longterm incentive compensation.
+Our executive compensation program currently consists of three principal elements: base salaries, annual incentive compensation and long-term incentive compensation.
 Executives also receive certain other benefits, including those pursuant to their employment agreements.
 The table below describes the principal elements of our executive compensation as well as the other components of our program, each of which is described in more detail later in this proxy statement.

-Element Description Key Features Base Salary Provides the fixed portion of an executive's compensation that reflects scope of skills, experience and performance Provides a base component of total compensation Established largely based on scope of responsibilities market conditions, and individual and Company factor Annual Incentive Compensation Provides "at risk" pay that reflects annual Company performance and individual performance Aligns executive and shareholder interests Rewards performance consistent with financial and individual operational performance objectives that are designed to drive the Company's annual business pla and key business priorities Long-Term Incentive ("LTI") Compensation Includes (a) PSUs that "cliff vest" following a three- year performance period subject to the Company's achievement of financial performance metrics selected by the Compensation Committee, (b) RSUs that are subject to time- and service-based vesting conditions, and (c) for our CEO, a Joint Share Ownership Plan ("JSOP") award that "cliff vests" following a three-year performance period subject to the Company's share price growth with a payout leve determined by appreciation and achievement of financial performance metric selected by the Compensation Committee PSUS do not vest unless performance measurements are met PSU vesting occurs within a range of 50-60% to 150-200% depending on the level of achievement ISOP vesting requires share price burdle to be met or Other Benefits and Perquisites Reflects the local market and competitive practices such as retirement benefits, and, in the case of our Bermuda headquarters, payroll and social insurance tax contributions Provides benefits consistent with certain local market practices in order to remain competitive in the marketplace for industry talent Promotes retention of executive leadership team Employment Agreements Provides certain protections for executives and their families in the event of death or long-term disability, termination, or change in control as well as certain other benefits Provides Enstar with protections such as restrictive covenants (non-competition, non-solicitation, confidentiality, etc.) Promotes retention over a multi-year term and a sens of security among the leadership team Consistent with competitive conditions and legal requirements in Bermuda and the United Kingdom
+Element Description Key Features Base Salary Provides the fixed portion of an executive's compensation that reflects scope of skills, experience and performance Provides a base component of total compensation Established largely based on scope of responsibilities market conditions, and individual and Company factorists.
+Annual Incentive Compensation Provides "at risk" pay that reflects annual Company performance and individual performance Aligns executive and shareholder interests Rewards performance consistent with financial and individual operational performance objectives that a designed to drive the Company's annual business pand key business priorities are Long-Term Incentive ("LTI") Compensation Includes (a) PSUs that "cliff vest" following a three-year performance period subject to the Company's achievement of financial performance metrics selected by the Compensation Committee, (b) RSUs that are subject to time- and service-based vesting conditions, and (c) for our CEO, a Joint Share Ownership Plan ("JSOP") award that "cliff vests" following a three-year performance period subject to the Company's share price growth with a payout leve determined by appreciation and achievement of financial performance metric selected by the Compensation Committee Aligns executive and shareholder interests Drives long-term performance and promotes retenti Heavily weighted towards performance-based awar PSUs do not vest unless performance measurement are met PSU vesting occurs within a range of 50-60% to 150 200% depending on the level of achievement JSOP vesting requires share price hurdle to be met the vesting date.
+Additionally, the value of the award would be reduced by 20% if a FDBVPS performance condition is not also achieved rds nts 50- t on Other Benefits and Perquisites Reflects the local market and competitive practices such as retirement benefits, and, in the case of our Bermuda headquarters, payroll and social insurance tax contributions Provides benefits consistent with certain local mark practices in order to remain competitive in the marketplace for industry talent Promotes retention of executive leadership team æt Employment Agreements Provides certain protections for executives and their families in the event of death or long-term disability, termination, or change in control as well as certain other benefits Provides Enstar with protections such as restrictive covenants (non-competition, non-solicitation, confidentiality, etc.) Promotes retention over a multi-year term and a set of security among the leadership team Consistent with competitive conditions and legal requirements in Bermuda and the United Kingdom